zzjjjiang/python-starter/Intro/readme.md

 Blast off!!
 ```

-# Ex: 22 Morse Code It
+# Ex: 22 Morse Codify It
-Create a program that converts text into morse code, and morse code to text.
+Create a program that converts text to morse code, and morse code to text.